IBM/dualtkb/README.md

 This repository will be updated to include information about DualTKB.
 If you want to know more about DualTKB, please read our [short description]()
-More details can be found in ouur arXiv paper [DualTKB: A Dual Learning Bridge between Text and Knowledge Base](https://arxiv.org/abs/2010.14660).
-It is similar than our [EMNLP'20 Paper](https://www.aclweb.org/anthology/2020.emnlp-main.694/) with updated figures
+More details can be found in our arXiv paper [DualTKB: A Dual Learning Bridge between Text and Knowledge Base](https://arxiv.org/abs/2010.14660), similar to our [EMNLP'20 Paper](https://www.aclweb.org/anthology/2020.emnlp-main.694/) with updated figures

 ### EMNLP'20

 This work will be presented at the EMNLP’20 Gather Session 5D “Information Extraction” on 11/18/2020 at 1pm (UTC-5) US East Coast Time

 ### Code and Dataset

 Over the next weeks, We will make code and dataset description available here.